ted-mundy/notopia/README.md

 # notopia

-tldr: server browser + protocol + save management for growtopia preparing for it to shut down.
+tldr: server browser + protocol + save management + private server (eventually) for growtopia preparing for it to shut down.